Sierra Leone vice president says requested asylum at U.S. embassy

 In late February, Sam-Sumana said that he was placing himself in a 21-day quarantine after one of his bodyguards died of Ebola amid a surge in new infections in the West African country.

-More that 3,600 people have died from Ebola in Sierra Leone, one of the three countries hardest hit by the worst recorded outbreak of the deadly haemorrhagic fever - along with Guinea and Liberia.
-The outbreak has killed more than 10,000 people.
+More that 3,600 people have died from Ebola in Sierra Leone, one of the three countries hardest hit by the worst recorded outbreak of the deadly hemorrhagic fever - along with Guinea and Liberia.
+In total, the outbreak has killed more than 10,000 people.

 (Reporting by Umaru Fofana; Editing by Alison Williams)